 That’s why being customer-centric should be the north star of marketing.

 When competition is tougher than ever, budgets get tight, and marketing is facing a steady stream of new challenges, focusing on customer value is the most effective way to keep your eye on what really matters.
-In these moments, what makes a business stand out is that customer value, not the kind of small tweaks you end up making to improve a page’s CTR or make a deadline.
+In these moments, what makes a business stand out is customer value, not the kind of small tweaks you end up making to improve a page’s CTR or make a deadline.

 That’s not just talk either, McKinsey has found that customer-centric marketing improves ROI by around 15-20%.